GuruDhanush/Deluge-vscode/README.md

 ## Motivation

 One of the problems that I found during my time as intern in Zoho Cliq was the lack of ability to write code locally from an editor.
-I set out to solve the problem as I was free for past few months and this might also help in my job search.
+I set out to solve the problem.
 The first step is to write a parser to validate code and then provide language smarts.
 The [Deluge lang server](https://github.com/GuruDhanush/Deluge-Language-Parser) provides most of the features.

-> Tip: Install the extension, select the language as dg in the stauts-bar and you are good to go
+> Tip: Install the extension, select the language as dg in the status-bar and you are good to go